w3f/polkadot-spec/spec.md

 The Authentication contract allows participants lookup of a `Signature`, message-hash and nonce into an `AccountID` (`H160` for now).
 It allows a transaction to be `authenticate`d, which mutates the state and ensures the same transactions cannot be resubmitted.
 It also allows a transaction to be `validate`d, which does not mutate the state (and thus does not give any replay protection except against transactions that have previously been `authenticate`d).
 You can also get the `order` index (ana `nonce` in Ethereum) for any account ID.

-- CONSTANT `validate(self, tx: Transaction) -> (id: AccountID, now: U64, when: U64)` returns the account `id` that signed `tx`, and the ordering of this transaction `when` versus the current order `now`.
+- CONSTANT `validate(self, tx: Transaction) -> (id: AccountID, now: TxOrder, when: TxOrder)` returns the account `id` that signed `tx`, and the ordering of this transaction `when` versus the current order `now`.
 If `now == when`, then the transaction may be validly included/executed.
 If the signature is invalid, will abort.
 - SYSTEM `authenticate(mut self, tx: Transaction) -> AccountID` returns the account ID that signed `tx` iff the `tx` may be validly executed on the state as it is.
 Aborts otherwise.
 - CONSTANT `order(self, id: AccountID) -> U64` returns the current order index of account `id`.